etsauer/che-podman-workspace/disconnected-network.md

 # Building the `podman` image in a cluster without access to `quay.io`

+## Note:  This is WIP, it does not work yet.
+Che does not give enough permissions on the namespace for Build/BuildConfig

 1. First, make a clone of this GitHub repository in your SCM that the OpenShift cluster can access.

    __Note:__ Unless you already have Eclipse Che set up for authenticated git access, you will need to make this project readable without authentication.